MergeCommits/Homestuck-Quirk-Generator/README.md

 * Beta Trolls
 * Alpha Trolls
 * Cherubs
+* Hiveswap Trolls + Friendsim (at least the ones with identifiable quirks)

 ## License
 This project is licensed under the zlib license.
 Please refer to the [LICENSE.md](LICENSE.md) file for more details.